Oregon Coast Photography Workshop

 How much post-processing instruction is included?

 Post-processing help is available during slower midday periods for those who want it.
 You're welcome to bring a laptop and ask questions or work through images together, but it's optional.
-The primary emphasis remains on making clean, thoughtful captures in the field.
+The primary emphasis remains on making thoughtful captures in the field.

 What makes this Oregon Coast workshop different from others you run?